craigerrington/stonkr/README.md

 This is a python application to disaply strolling Stock information on an RGB matrix display usiong the GPIO pins on a Raspberry Pi.

 The ticker will scroll through the sybol name, the current price and the percentage change from previous close.
 The percentage change is green for up, red for down.
-(STONKS/NOT STONKS functionality coming soon)
+Then, most importantly of all, are they STONKS, or NOT STONKS?

 Based on the example scripts in [`hzeller/rpi-rgb-led-matrix`](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python/samples) and [`nigel-hall-codes/CryptoTicker`](https://github.com/nigel-hall-codes/CryptoTicker)